 What is a business acquisition loan?

-A business acquisition loan is a type of financing that a business owner can use to buy an existing business or open a new franchise.
+A business acquisition loan is a type of financing that a business owner can use to buy an existing business or open a new business franchise.
 The loan can help you;

-- Buy a successful business or company
+- Acquire a successful business or company

 - Build an already existing business without going through startup phase